alex-taffe/BetteReddit/README.md

 ## About
 This app is a fully featured Reddit client built for macOS.
 It is currently not ready for production so things most likely will not work.
 It is written in Objective C.

-## Example
+## Installation

-To run the example project, clone the repo, and run `pod install`.
+To run the project, clone the repo, and run `pod install`.
 Then, rename `config-example.plist` to `config.plist` and fill in your Reddit client ID.

 ## Requirements
 - Xcode 9.0